openmrs/openmrs-esm-patient-communications/README.md

 yarn start --sources 'packages/esm-sms-app' / 'packages/esm-messages-app' # to run a specific application
 ```

-## Specify to connect to the "Connect for life" backend
+## Specify to connect to the "Connect for Life" backend

 for example